bomonike/bomonike.github.io/scada.md

 Protocols:
 * TCP (using the HSMS standard, SEMI E37)
 * RS-232 based protocol (using the SECS-I standard, SEMI E4).
 * <a target="_blank" href="https://en.wikipedia.org/wiki/MQTT">MQTT</a> (Message Queue Telemetry Transport), a lightweight, publish-subscribe, machine to machine network protocol for message queue/message queuing service.
+It was created to monitor oil pipelines within the SCADA industrial control system.
 * OPC-COM
 * OPC-UA
 * SECS/GEM is the <a target="_blank" href="https://en.wikipedia.org/wiki/SECS-II">Equipment Communications Standard E5</a> / Generic Equipment Model (standard E30) protocol defined by the <a target="_blank" href="https://en.wikipedia.org/wiki/SEMI">SEMI (Semiconductor Equipment and Materials International)</a> organization for equipment-to-host data communications.
 In an automated fab, the interface can start and stop equipment processing, collect measurement data, change variables and select recipes for products.